Trapping Penguins with Entangled B Mesons: Interpreting

-There is one more effect to consider.
-The initial and final states of the $B$-meson are determined by the decay products of the CP tag, as the tags themselves are not detected directly.
-In this case, direct CP violation in $K_S, K_L$ decay breaks the ability to construct the time-reversed process.
+There is one more effect to consider in interpreting $A_T$ as a test of T, and it can arise if the CP tagging state is itself reconstructed through its decay to hadrons.
+That is, direct CP violation in the decay of CP tag to hadronic final states breaks the ability to construct the time-reversed process.
 (This is distinct from the complications due to $\epsilon_K$, noted in Ref.~\cite{Applebaum:2013wxa}.)
 Figure 1b illustrates this, though the details are provided in the following section.
-Ideally, $K_S$ and $K_L$ can be reconstructed unambiguously, but direct CP violation in the kaon system prevents this.
+Ideally, $K_S$ and $K_L$ can be reconstructed unambiguously, but direct CP violation in the reconstruction of the $K_S$ from $K_S\to \pi\pi$ decay prevents this.
 In the formalism of \cite{Applebaum:2013wxa}, it appears as if it were a CPT-violating effect.
-Of course, the effects of direct CP violation in $K \to \pi\pi$ and $K \to \pi\pi\pi$ decays are numerically very small, though in the $\pi\pi\pi$ final state it is bounded, rather than measured~\cite{Beringer:1900zz}.
-This would seemingly make CPT tests in this system of a comparable numerical scale or smaller difficult to realize through a comparison of $A_T$ and $A_{CP}$.
-The method we propose exploits the potential failure of $A_T$ as a test of T by selecting CP tags of common dominant weak phase but differing penguin pollution, e.g., to yield new observables --- this is illustrated in Fig.~2.
+Of course, CPT is not actually broken, but, rather, the relationships between the T and CP asymmetries expected under an assumption of CPT invariance will not hold because of direct CP violation in the kaon decay.
+The effect of direct CP violation in $K_S\to \pi\pi$ is numerically very small~\cite{Beringer:1900zz}.
+Nevertheless it can limit the sensitivity of CPT tests that follow from comparing T and CP asymmetries, $A_T$ and $A_{CP}$.
+(We note that the best limits on the real part of the CPT-violating parameter $z$ in the $B$ system comes from studies of $b\to c\bar c s$ decay~\cite{Higuchi:2012kx,Schubert:2014ska}.)
+The new method we propose exploits the potential failure of $A_T$ as a test of T by selecting CP tags of common dominant weak phase (in the SM) but differing penguin pollution, e.g., to yield new observables --- this is illustrated in Fig.~2.
+These new observables probe small effects that have not previously been directly measured.
 In these cases as well we find $|A_T| \ne |A_{CP}|$ without CPT violation.
 We now turn to the details.